aykanfonseca/SOC-Parser/README.md

 5. Install bs4 - `pip install bs4`.
 6. Install cachecontrol - `pip install cachecontrol`.
 7. Install firebase - `pip install python-firebase`.

+For a Python 3 setup, install Python 3 via homebrew - `brew install python3`.
+Then, repeat steps 3-7 with `pip3` instead of `pip`.

 ## Improvements to do :wrench:
 * Account for multiple teachers, sections, emails, and more.